Sustainability with Environmental Sciences

 Testimonial

 “When choosing what to study at university, I didn’t want to limit myself to a specific field but knew I wanted sustainability to be my focus.
-Something that drew me to this course was the freedom of choice – in only my first year, I’ve been able to take a range of interdisciplinary modules and discover interests I never knew I had.
-The sustainability modules encourage us to think critically and apply a future-focused lens to the wide range of subjects we study.
-I can’t wait to delve deeper into my chosen specialisation of Environmental Sciences over the next three years and hopefully start a career that brings about positive change.”
+Something that drew me to this course was the freedom of choice – in only my first year, I have been able to take a range of interdisciplinary modules and discover interests I never knew I had.
+The Sustainability modules encourage us to think critically and apply a future-focused lens to the wide range of subjects we study.
+I can’t wait to delve deeper into my chosen degree subject of Environmental Sciences over the next few years and hopefully start a career that brings about positive change.”

 Hannah Kerr, Student